The Short Story:

 Travel Resources and Recent Posts:

-• I decided to compile all of our favorite craft cocktail bars to visit in New Orleans that are not on the Bourbon St. corridor (well, one is) and put them on a map in a DIY self-guided tour that you can take on if you visit New Orleans.
-Also, if you don’t have a visit planned and you’d like our version of my favorite Pimm’s Cup cocktail recipe it’s on the latest blog post.
+- I decided to compile all of our favorite craft cocktail bars to visit in New Orleans that are not on the Bourbon St. corridor (well, one is).

-• If you want a quick view of what it’s like during the best after-party in town (Jazzfest 2022) this short video of the street party in Mid City after Jazz Fest is part of why I love New Orleans!
+- If you want a quick view of what it’s like during the best after-party in town (Jazzfest circa 2022) this short video of the street party in Mid City after Jazz Fest is part of why I love my hometown of New Orleans so much!

 email: kj@travelmakesmehappy.com